 As Hydrocharis morsus-ranae is still not uncommon in Kent, the distributional data maintained in this register will be at 1 km square (monad) level, which entails recording at a finer scale than the tetrads given in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club.
-In comparison with the 60 tetrad records from 1991-2005, recording in 2010-16 has identified the presence of Frogbit in 48 tetrads (represented by 101 records relating to 70 different monads).
-It is too early to say whether there is any evidence here of further decline, as fuller survey is probably needed.
-However, it is evident that search has been more successful in the Seasalter area (but not the Swale outlier) and around Higham Marshes; and that further work needs to be done in north east Romney Marsh.
+In comparison with the 60 tetrad records from 1991-2005, recording in 2010-17 has identified the presence of Frogbit in 53 tetrads (represented by 106 records relating to 72 different monads).
+The results are not strong evidence of further decline, but fuller survey is probably needed.
+However, it is evident that search has been more successful in the Seasalter area (but not the Swale outlier)